 THE most widespread form of political conflicts taking place across the country these days are struggles over land.
 Within this larger category, there are three types: disputes over the acquisition and conversion of rural land into (mostly) higher-end residential real estate; displacement from urban informal settlements; and the right to use urban public space.

-Whatever the configuration, the basic story remains that some people need land to ensure their very existence, either as a source of livelihood, or as a source of shelter, while others desire land to line their pockets.
-And in most instances, it is the latter that prevail.
+Whatever the configuration, the basic story remains that some people need land to ensure their very existence, either as a source of livelihood or as a source of shelter, while others desire land to line their pockets.
+And in most instances, it is the latter that prevails.

 Missing from both conversations is a concern over what happens to the literally thousands that are being displaced and who have, through their resistance against the Punjab and Sindh governments respectively, made it clear that they are not on board with this ‘greater good’.